-7.12.4 An off-cycle evaluation Peer Review team for tenure track faculty will be the Division Tenure Committee and the third member will be selected by mutual agreement of the Division Chair (designee) and the faculty member who is being evaluated.
+7.16.4 An off-cycle evaluation Peer Review team for tenure track faculty will be the Division Tenure Committee and the third member will be selected by mutual agreement of the Division Chair (designee) and the faculty member who is being evaluated.

-7.12.5 An off-cycle evaluation team for tenured faculty will consist of the most recent peer evaluator, and the manager.
+7.16.5 An off-cycle evaluation team for tenured faculty will consist of the most recent peer evaluator, and the assigned administrator.
 A third member will be selected by the faculty member who is being evaluated.
-If the most recent peer evaluator does not wish to serve, or if the faculty member requests, the manager will choose a replacement.
+If the most recent peer evaluator does not wish to serve, or if the faculty member requests, the assigned administrator will choose a replacement.